friedger/stacks-locking/docs/technical/README.md

 Import aliases allow defining special `import` paths that map to specific locations.
 Different tools support this in different ways, and must all be set up to understand the same mappings.

-The aliases as defined in `tsconfig.json` represent the source of truth.
+The aliases as defined in `tsconfig.json` are considered the source of truth.
 Other tools should import this config or, when not possible, have it manually copied over.

 The tools using aliases are,